Hakerh400/functional/readme.md

 These functions are assigned to the 7th, 8th and 9th identifier from the source code.

 The function *Write* considers the 0th global identifier as bit 0 and anything other as bit 1.
-Both *Read* and *Write* processes bits from input/output starting at the lowest bit of the first byte to the highest bit of the first byte, then the second byte, end so on.
+Both *Read* and *Write* process bits from input/output starting at the lowest bit of the first byte to the highest bit of the first byte, then the second byte, end so on.
 Calling *Read* after all input is read returns 0.

-If the program is terminated, but the output has no enough bits to form a byte, the output will be padded with 0 bits in order to complete the byte.
+If the program is terminated, but the output has no enough bits to form a byte, the output will be padded with 0-bits in order to complete the byte.

 # Examples